 Albumist is an open source jQuery plug-in, which lets you make a discography widget from cover art available through MusicBrainz and the Internet Archive.
 It currently combines that with track listing information in Freebase, which mirrors and synchronizes with MusicBrainz. (as the MusicBrainz API stabilizes, Albumist may be switch to use that directly instead)

 The idea was to give bands an easy way to offer an interactive discography on their own websites or blogs, without requiring them to maintain and curate a database.
 It also allows for customization of the presentation—for instance adding "Buy Now" links.

-Hopefully more bands will be interested in helping develop this, so I've released Albumist under the Creative Commons Attribution License 3.0 — which is the same license Freebase uses for its data.
+Hopefully more LPD fans, and other bands/fans will be interested in helping develop this.
+I've released Albumist under the Creative Commons Attribution License 4.0 — which is the same license Freebase uses for its data.
 You can download it from GitHub:

 Note Creative Commons is not generally seen as a legally-enforceable license for software.
 But since Albumist is something to be used by bands, I think the intent is best conveyed using a CC license due to their clear explanations.
 That's more worth learning than the details of 4-clause vs. 3-clause BSD or trying to gain publicity for the obscure CPAL!

 In 2008, the band The Legendary Pink Dots chose a new webmaster, to create a new site for their Internet presence.
 Historically their site had existed as a set of static files on a volunteer's server, who maintained discography information for a number of different artists.
 The new idea was to actually build something more of an archive and long-term presence under a domain controlled by the band... so legendarypinkdots.org was established.